Here’s a recording of this article, read by Fiona:

 - The ghost may have unfinished business or a story to tell, before letting go of this existence.

 In almost every possible scenario like that, the ghost’s attention is on him- or herself.
 From the ghost’s perspective, why would the ghost want to read your mind… even if that were possible?

 So, if a spirit that’s haunting for the usual reasons, mind reading is unlikely.

 The second most likely situation is where a family member, friend, or other benevolent and caring spirit is visiting from the other side.
 That’s a lot like an angel.

 He or she is interested in you.
 That’s the opposite of a ghost with a personal agenda.

 It seems reasonable that a guardian spirit would have empathic gifts, at the very least.
-So, if the spirit is someone who cares deeply about you and wants to know how you’re doing, and perhaps how he or she can help you… yes, I think mind reading is a possibility.
+So, if the spirit is someone who cares deeply about you – and wants to know how you’re doing, and perhaps how he or she can help you – yes, I think mind reading is a possibility.

 If it’s a ghost with a very personal agenda – something he or she needs help with, urgently – the ghost is less likely to care what you’re thinking.
 He or she is focused on getting help.
 Mind reading is unlikely in that situation.

-If it’s a spirit visiting from the other side, checking to be sure you’re okay, an empathic connection (aka, mind reading) is not only possible but likely.
+On the other hand, if it’s a spirit visiting from the other side, checking to be sure you’re okay, an empathic connection (aka, mind reading) is not only possible but likely.